reduxjs/redux-toolkit/docs/concepts/queries.md

 ### Selecting data from a query result

 Sometimes you may have a parent component that is subscribed to a query, and then in a child component you want to pick an item from that query.
 In most cases you don't want to perform an additional request for a `getItemById`-type query when you know that you already have the result. `selectFromResult` allows you to get a specific segment from a query result in a performant manner.
 When using this feature, the component will not rerender unless the underlying data of the selected item has changed.
-If the selected item is one elemnt in a larger collection, it will disregard changes to elements in the same collection.
+If the selected item is one element in a larger collection, it will disregard changes to elements in the same collection.

 ```ts title="Using selectFromResult to extract a single result"
 function PostsList() {